u1and0/mcpo-docker/README.md

 git clone https://github.com/alephpiece/mcpo-docker.git
 cd mcpo-docker

-# Copy the sample config and edit it as you like.
+# Copy sample files and edit them as you like.
 cp config.example.json config.json
+cp docker-compose.example.yml docker-compose.yml

 # Create a container and wait for the servers to start.
 # It may take time if you have many servers enabled.